 These are things that you can carry if you wish.
 They may be considered essential depending on your individual circumstances.

 This will depend on where you are planning to travel.
 There are different types of anti-malarial pills available with different benefits and contraindications.
-Many people assume that malaria pills need to be included in any international travel first aid kit but the reality is that even in many developing countries, malaria is only found in remote areas.
+Many people assume that malaria pills need to be included in any international best first aid kit for backpacking list, but the reality is that even in many developing countries, malaria is only found in remote areas.

 You should consult with your doctor or local travel health clinic to check if you need malaria pills.
 They can also make sure any malaria prophylactics are the right ones for your health and your travel circumstances.